nuttlabs/the-streamline/ulysses/The Streamline/Meet the New Microsoft - AI Everywhere.md

 When Microsoft announced Copilot in March, it was in testing with a small selection of enterprise 365 users.

-In June, that testing pool expanded to about 600 customers, and analysts anticipated a few more months of testing before Copilot’s public beta.
-If it remains unavailable when you read this guide, I’ll notify _[The Streamline](https://thestreamline.ai)_ subscribers as soon as it opens.
+In June, that testing pool expanded to about 600 customers, and shortly afterward, Microsoft announced that Copilot would cost $30 per user.

 ## Designer